 Each classroom uses a “stoplight,” color-coded management system.
 Every day, scholars start on green.
 Throughout the day, if scholars are not following instructions, their color may be moved down to yellow or even red.
 We keep parents regularly informed about behavioral challenges students face in school and we ask for your support.

 Our knowledge-rich and immersive middle school program sets students up for success in both high school and college.
 Our curriculum encourages middle school scholars to think critically, develop and debate ideas, and support ideas with evidence.
-Our classes are hands-on and collaborative; we strive for mastery and students being able to autonomously do rich, intellectual work.
+Our classes are hands-on and collaborative; we strive for mastery and for students to be able to autonomously do rich, intellectual work.
+We don't believe learning stops at the classroom doors, and we're committed to field studies in all grades to provide scholars with real-world experiences and opportunities.

 Academic Calendar